N0taR0b0t/LPF_Battles/README.md

 CCodes are no longer inside of quotes

-Year inside of Parentheses now appended to descriptions
+Parentheses with year now appended to descriptions

 NOTE: